Pharmaceutical (non-cosmetic)

 Known concerns

-- Not an approved cosmetic ingredient
+- Not authorized as a cosmetic ingredient

 References